-Utah law mandates imprisonment for certain sex offenses regardless of the criminal history score.
-This is reflected in the crime category columns and the disposition shading.
+Form 3 reflects most of the amended laws mandating imprisonment for certain sex and kidnap offenses in conjunction with differing indeterminate lengths of stay ranges.
+Neither Life Without Parole nor a 25 to life sentence are addressed in Form 3, but are fully delineated in statute.
 In rare cases, Utah law does allow for an alternative sentence to prison for otherwise mandatory imprisonment sex offenses.
 However, an arduous list of circumstances must be met before such a deviation is allowed.
 These circumstances are enumerated under Utah Code § 76-5-406.5.